-I looked across the street from the west side at a spot I spent hours at in my younger years.
+I looked across the street from the west side to a spot where I spent hours in my younger years.
 Given my obsession, it was almost like a weekly pilgrimage – sometimes on Friday nights, sometimes on Saturday afternoons.
-No – not the strip club!
+And no – not the Zanzibar strip club!

-The Ryerson building sits were it used to be and even the iconic sign is gone but from my mid-twenties to my mid-thirties I spent more time than I should have leafing through the record bins at Sam The Record Man’s.
+The Ryerson building sits where it used to be; the iconic sign is gone but from my mid-twenties to my mid-thirties I spent more time than I should have leafing through the record bins at Sam The Record Man’s.
 Occasionally I’d also visit A & A’s next door.
-Now I just have to wonder – what was I looking for?
+Now I just have to wonder – just what was I looking for?

 Just off Yonge on Edward Street was maybe The World’s Biggest Bookstore.
 In the days before Amazon and its massive online book selection which you can have delivered to your front door within days, The World’s Biggest was one of the regular stops in my ongoing quest for interesting reading – along with BMV next door and Britnell’s and Book City and a number of used bookstores along Spadina and on Queen.
 Now it is that empty lot to the west of BMV.
 Originally slated for development as a low-rise row of restaurants, revised plans have a thirty-storey condominium tower there with some retail on the bottom.

 A block down from the Ryerson building is Dundas Street and the north end of the Eaton Centre, a 1970’s redevelopment which profoundly altered at least the west side of the stretch of Yonge Street from Dundas all the way down to Queen and the old Simpson’s store (which was bought by the Hudson Bay Co. in 1978 and recently sold by them to Cadillac Fairview, the entity that owns the Eaton Center complex).